 III.
-Here's how Esther responded (4-17).
+Esther's response to the crisis (4-17)

 Esther went through three phases in response to the crisis.
 First...

 A. We see Esther's distress (4-8).
 Listen to the narrative of verse 4, "When Esther's maids and eunuchs came and told her about Mordecai, she was in great distress [the Hebrew literally means "writhed in pain"].
 She sent clothes for him to put on instead of his sackcloth, but he would not accept them."